 Are there any conversion kits available to convert your RWD to an AWD?
 Not that I know of, however, there are AWD to RWD software modules available to transfer the power of your AWD to the Rear wheels only.

 Perhaps you just want to have a bit of fun, drifting and doing rear-wheel doughnuts?
-There’s a quick plug and play chip available, that allows you to, with the click of a button, convert your AWD to a RWD car.
+There’s a quick plug-and-play chip available, that allows you to, with the click of a button, convert your AWD to an RWD car.

 Have a look at this:

 Can You Convert a FWD to AWD

 If you drive say, a basic FWD vehicle, then you are probably in a slightly better position.
 However, the same applies to these vehicles.
 The engineering that went into manufacturing these vehicles is of the highest levels.

 You might reason, well it shouldn’t be that hard, since I have a front-wheel-drive of the same make and model, so transferring the AWD components from the donor vehicle to mine should be straightforward right?